 The Clinical Knowledge Requester shall not send age as a decimal fraction.

-The Clinical Knowledge Source shall appropriately interpret age specified in any unit.
+The Clinical Knowledge Directory shall appropriately interpret age specified in any unit.

-The Clinical Knowledge Source may use appropriate mathematical approximations to convert between units.
+The Clinical Knowledge Directory may use appropriate mathematical approximations to convert between units (e.g., a year may be treated as 365.25 days).

 Table 3.Y.4-3: Age Unit Codes